curioustorvald/TerranVirtualDisk/Spec.md

 ###  Entry Header
     Int32       EntryID (random Integer).
 This act as "jump" position for directory listing.
-                NOTE: Index 0 must be a root "Directory"; 0xFEFEFEFE is invalid (used as footer marker) Int32       EntryID of parent directory
+                NOTE: Index 0 must be a root "Directory" Int32       EntryID of parent directory
     Int8        Flag for file or directory or symlink (cannot be negative)
                 0x01: Normal file, 0x02: Directory list, 0x03: Symlink
-                0x11: Compressed normal file
     Uint8[256]  File name in UTF-8
     Int48       Creation date in real-life UNIX timestamp Int48       Last modification date in real-life UNIX timestamp